-Fresh cranberry-orange muffins, made with chickpea flour and sweetened with maple syrup!
-They are naturally grain-free, vegan, and perfect for fall and winter mornings.
+Fresh cranberry orange chickpea flour muffins, made without eggs, dairy or grains and sweetened with maple syrup!
+They are perfect for fall and winter mornings.

 Following banana bread, cranberry-orange bread is the quick bread I have made most often over the years.
 The combination of tart, ruby berries and fresh orange is one of my favorites in the fall and winter months.